Tzigger/playwright_security/README.md

 ## 🎯 Overview

-A powerful, modular, and extensible security testing framework that combines **passive network analysis** with **active vulnerability scanning** to detect security issues in web applications.
+**Kinetic** is a powerful, modular, and extensible security testing framework that combines **passive network analysis** with **active vulnerability scanning** to detect security issues in web applications.

 ### Key Features